-In line with our whole school ethos “Love, laugh and learn together”, PSHCE and SEAL permeate our creative approach to the curriculum.
+In line with our whole school ethos “Love, laugh and Learn together”, PSHCE runs throughout our curriculum.
 At Norwood Green Infants School our children know that we are one family who look after and care for each other, in good times and bad.
 They know that they can play with their friends and have fun with their learning.
 Equally, our children are taught to try their very best and be proud of their achievements.

 The school has a very active School Council which encourages pupil voice and ensures that our children are instrumental in decision making.
 We are very proud of the well-rounded, compassionate pupils that we have at Norwood Green Infants School, and this is down to the rich and varied experiences that we provide, from the Early Years Foundation Stage through to Year 2.

-PSHCE and SEAL include specific teaching on themes such as managing emotions, respect, healthy relationships and safety.
+PSHCE includes specific teaching on themes such as managing emotions, respect, healthy relationships and safety.
 Through the curriculum, we offer opportunities to help our children develop their understanding of relationships, feelings, needs and acceptable social behaviour.
 Children are encouraged to talk about their feelings and emotions through regular circle time sessions and are taught how to deal with them in a positive way.

 The school uses an adapted version of the Jigsaw scheme to teach relationships education.
 We focus on teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.
 Our pupils are taught how to take turns, how to treat each other with kindness, consideration and respect, the importance of honesty and truthfulness, permission seeking and giving, and the concept of personal privacy.